Alien films in chronological order, and where to watch them

 7. ‘Aliens’ (1986)

-James Cameron takes over the reins in the Aliens Ripley.
-Ellen wakes up 57 years later to find that the aliens she battled have grown stronger.
+James Cameron takes over the reins in Aliens.
+Ripley wakes up 57 years later to find that the aliens she battled have grown stronger.
 Together with a new crew, she embarks on a mission to kill the aliens for good.

 8. ‘Alien 3’ (1992)

-The only survivor after the events of Aliens, Ripley crash lands on wasteland Fiorina 161 alongside an alien organism, and has to lead a planet of prisoners into war, all the while discovering she’s got an alien queen growing inside of her.
+The only survivor after the events of Aliens, Ripley crash lands on wasteland Fiorina 161, alongside an alien organism, and has to lead a planet of prisoners into war, all the while discovering she’s got an alien queen growing inside her.

 9. ‘Alien: Resurrection’ (1997)

-Set 200 years after the events of Alien 3, Ripley has been cloned by the military so that they can extract the alien queen embryo.
-But her DNA fuses with the queen, seeing the aliens escape.
+Set 200 years after the events of Alien 3, Ripley has been cloned by the military, so they can extract the alien queen embryo, but her DNA fuses with the queen, seeing the aliens escape.

 How to watch the ‘Alien’ films in release order